Blood (band)

-Blood (often stylized as ̶B̶L̶O̶O̶D̶) is a Japanese band that has been active from 2002 to 2009, returning in 2011.
+Blood (often stylized as ̶B̶L̶O̶O̶D̶) is a Japanese band that was active from 2002 to 2009, returning in 2011.
 Blood's aim is to create music that expresses the meaning of human emotion that breaks the musical frame.
 They are closely associated with visual kei, but the band refers to themselves as a "gothic band".

 They have toured in Japan, Europe, the United States, Mexico and Australia.
 They're one of the first Japanese visual kei bands to tour in Australia.
 Blood was regularly featured in the Gothic & Lolita Bible and they have been featured in western magazines, including Astan, Rumore, and Gothic Beauty.

 History

 Blood was formed in February 2002 in Osaka, and has separate "periods" defined by changing concepts.
 The band was formed when members Kiwamu and Kaede recruited Dai and Taichi to their duo project.
 During the first period they released three singles, "Bloodtype", "Morphine/Collector", and "Tsuioku: I Remember You".